open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 ### Changing the cardinality limit for a Metric

-A Metric contains many Metric points which are the storage buckets for aggregation of measurements for the unique combinations of key/values recorded by an instrument.
-To protect the SDK from unbounded memory usage, there is a default limit of 2000 metric points per metric which will be maintained by the SDK.
-Once the limit is hit, any new key/value combination for a metric will be ignored.
-The SDK chooses the key/value combinations in the order in which they are emitted.

 To set the [cardinality limit](../README.md#cardinality-limits) for an individual metric, use `MetricStreamConfiguration.CardinalityLimit` setting on the View API: